 What is XALKORI?

-What should I tell my doctor before taking XALKORI?
+What should I tell my healthcare provider before taking XALKORI?

-Before you take XALKORI, tell your doctor if you:
+Before you take XALKORI, tell your healthcare provider if you:

 - have heart problems, including a condition called long QT syndrome